takepayments Review: The Best Payment Solution for UK Businesses?

 Hardware and software fees are bundled into one package, and takepayments offers two hardware kits:

-• tPOS counter: a tablet terminal with a 12.5-inch touchscreen with a built-in customer display screen, along with the takepaymentsplus card machine.
+• tPOS counter: A tablet terminal with a 12.5-inch touchscreen and a built-in customer display screen, along with the takepaymentsplus card machine.

-• tPOS complete: a large countertop terminal with 15.6 inch touchscreen with a built-in customer display screen and receipt printer, along with the takepaymentsplus card machine.
+• tPOS complete: A large countertop terminal with 15.6-inch touchscreen, a built-in customer display screen and a receipt printer, along with the takepaymentsplus card machine.

 Prices vary depending on whether you select a retail or hospitality EPOS system: